By Dr Natalie Sanders

 The European Red List of Habitats provides an entirely new and all-embracing tool to review commitments for protecting and restoring the land and seas of Europe.
 It covers a much wider range of habitats than those legally protected under the Habitats Directive and will help us measure progress towards the targets of the EU2020 Biodiversity Strategy.

-Some of the deliverables from the European Red List of Habitats project: Marine report (top left), terrestrial report (top right), marine flyer (middle left), terrestrial flyer (middle right) and a project poster (bottom).
-All downloadable from the link below.
+Some of the deliverables from the European Red List of Habitats project: Marine report (top left), Terrestrial report (top right), Marine flyer (middle left), Terrestrial flyer (middle right) and a project poster (bottom).
+All items are downloadable from the link below.

 This work was funded by the European Commission.
 Further information and the outputs of the Red List can be found at: http://ec.europa.eu/environment/nature/knowledge/redlist_en.htm